Mustafa Fadilpašić

-Mustafa-beg Fadilpašić (born Mustafa Šerifović; 6 September 1830 – 6 December 1892) was the first Mayor of Sarajevo, Bosnia and Herzegovina.
+Mustafa Bey Fadilpašić (born Mustafa Šerifović; 6 September 1830 – 6 December 1892) was the first Mayor of Sarajevo, Bosnia and Herzegovina.
 He was appointed mayor in 1878 after more than 14,000 Austro-Hungarian troops, led by Josip Filipović, captured Bosnia and Herzegovina from the declining Ottoman Empire.
 He remained the mayor for the last 14 years of his life.

 Early life and family

-Mustafa Fadilpašić was born in Sarajevo with the surname Šerifović in 1830, into one of the most respected and wealthiest families in the city, as well as in Bosnia and Herzegovina.
+Mustafa Fadilpašić was born in Sarajevo in 1830 under the surname Šerifović, into one of the most respected and wealthiest families in the city and in Bosnia and Herzegovina.
+His family settled in Sarajevo in the early 18th century from Feodosia in Crimea.
+They became major landowners at the end of the 18th or in early 19th century.
 Mustafa was the son of Fadil-pasha Šerifović, a wealthy landowner, poet, calligrapher and political leader.
 During Ottoman times, the elder Šerifović was the Pasha of Sarajevo.
 Fadilpašić had a brother named Mahmud.
 Their brother-in-law was the Travnik dissident Šerif-beg Hafizadić.